SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Expand the Hunt

 Increase your Wisdom score by 1, to a maximum of 20.
 You can choose one additional favored enemy, language and terrain type.

-# Fade Away

-You have learned a magical trick for fading away when you suffer harm.
-Increase your Dexterity or Intelligence score by 1, to a maximum of 20.
-Immediately after you take damage, you can use a reaction to magically become invisible until the end of your next turn or until you attack, deal damage, or force someone to make a saving throw.
-Once you use this ability, you can't do so again until you finish a short or long rest.

 # Fade Away [Dex]